[Thirty-Seven Points of Simplicity and Transparency in the Proposed Rewrite of the Connecticut Constitution and General Laws]

-In this proposed rewrite, apart from overall simplification, thirty specific strategic changes are made to the existing constitution and laws.
-They reflect a deep structural change in how politics is conducted, aiming for the honest, transparent, accountable and simple.
+In this proposed rewrite, apart from overall simplification, at least thirty-seven specific strategic changes are made to the existing constitution and laws.
+They reflect a deep structural change in how politics is conducted, aiming for the honest, transparent, accountable, and simple.

 1] Preamble: It is rooted in the six pillars of honest politics and an explicit definition of localized and limited government.